 - Discussed but averted in the second episode of Game of Thrones.
-When king Robert mentions Ned's affair during a campaign far from ned's wife, he immediatly mentions that if he wasn't the king, Ned would have punch him right away.
+When King Robert mentions Ned's affair during a campaign far from Ned's wife, he immediately mentions that if he wasn't the king, Ned would have punched him right away.

 - Gangryong Ma certainly likes to give Honse Gu copious forgiveness for his antics in Veritas.

 - In one version of Sir Gawain and the Green Knight, the Green Knight in question dares Gawain to take a swing at him with an axe, with the caveat that should said Knight survive, he'll return the blow one year later.
 (Un)naturally, he lives, but when the time comes, he discovers that his wife tried to seduce Gawain, who kissed her but ultimately refused her.
 As a reward for honor, he spares Gawain's life—but gives him a scar because of that kiss.

 - One arc of Funky Winkerbean had Wally Winkerbean return to Afghanistan to do aid work after escaping from mercenaries who shot down his Army helicopter there in a previous arc.
 While there, he met one of said mercs, Khan, who was now working as a native guide.
 After Khan saved Funky's life after he stepped on a Bouncing Betty, Funky thanked him, then decked him for shooting down his chopper.